Caleb-Shepard/Scripts/README.md

 mkdir -p ~/Scripts && cd
 git clone https://github.com/Caleb-Shepard/Scripts
 ```
+if Scripts is a directory, you may need to specify a valid destination for
+your clone, and move the scripts into your ~/Scripts directory

 ### Prerequisites
 You should have Python3, sh, and a C compiler on your system